Skip to main content

 • May 9, 2018

-"I’ve tried everything in the books, still on a desperate, [feels like] never ending search to find something that keeps me awake and functional for a day.
-I’ve been on Dexedrine for the past 5 years, and it’s by far my favourite, no side effects, prevents my cateplexy from occurring, however after a certain amount of time (I would say a year) I have to switch off of it for a few months because my body becomes used to it.
-Ritalin makes my heart go nuts + anxiety.
-Modafinil, I’ve been on it for four days and I hate it, I am so exhausted, doesn’t help at all with sleepiness, and it’s giving me INSANE mood swings.
-I’m a pretty happy, positive person, however this medication gives me bad anxiety, including an intense panic attack last night, makes me want to cry at everything, also feeling depressed.
+"I’ve tried everything in the books, still on a desperate, feels like never-ending search to find something that keeps me awake and functional for a day.
+I’ve been on Dexedrine for the past 5 years, and it’s by far my favorite, no side effects, prevents my cataplexy from occurring, however, after a certain amount of time (I would say a year), I have to switch off of it for a few months because my body becomes used to it.
+Ritalin makes my heart go nuts and anxiety.
+Modafinil, I’ve been on it for four days, and I hate it, I am so exhausted, doesn’t help at all with sleepiness, and it’s giving me insane mood swings.
+I’m a pretty happy, positive person, however, this medication gives me bad anxiety, including an intense panic attack last night, makes me want to cry at everything, also feeling depressed.
 It’s like PMS times a million!
 Pay attention to your moods if you are trying it out.
 Good luck with all your narcoleptic journeys, one day we will feel awake!"

 1 / 10